To help protect you from data loss, you can use Code42 to investigate attachments sent through your organization's Google Gmail user accounts.

 - Go to Security > Access and data control > API controls.

-- In the Domain wide delegation panel, click Manage domain wide delegation.
+- At the bottom of the page in the Domain wide delegation panel, click Manage domain wide delegation.

 - Click Add new.